Faces of the Enchanter tragedy: Top bar owner, a handyman, a builder - and all dads

 Throughout Monday, Knight and his crew recovered two bodies, winching them up from the Navy vessel that had picked them up from the local boatie who had found them.

-Knight said the discovery of the hull yesterday by a Skyworks helicopter brought much relief to the search-and-rescue crew.
+Knight said the discovery of the hull yesterday by a Skywork helicopter brought much relief to the search-and-rescue crew.

 "We were starting to feel like maybe it had sunk or something."

-Fortunately, conditions were favourable yesterday with little wind and relatively calm waters.
+Fortunately, conditions were favourable on Monday with little wind and relatively calm waters.

 Read More